kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 In fact, the WebRTC native code package is committed almost daily.
 So, It is virtually impossible to keep the rws code up to date in WebRTC native code that is modified daily.
 This repo will be used to update the code on a branch-by-branch basis.

 If you are using a master clone or any other branch of rws, be sure to check the WebRTC branch currently used by rws and use the corresponding WebRTC branch.
-Check the misc / WEBRTC_BRANCH.conf for the WebRTC branch used in rws and use the corresponding WebRTC branch.
+Check the misc/WEBRTC_BRANCH.conf for the WebRTC branch used in rws and use the corresponding WebRTC branch.

 #### Download specific branch of WebRTC native-code package
-To download webrtc source code please use the following command:
+To download WebRTC native source package, please use the following command:

 ```
 mkdir -p ~/Workspace/webrtc